spatialos/gdk-for-unity/docs/modules/game-object-creation/custom-usage.md

 This method is called by the `GameObjectInitializationSystem` whenever a SpatialOS entity leaves a view.
 It is called _after_ any linked GameObjects have been unlinked.

-The system will give you the entity ID of the SpatialOS entity that has left your view as a parameter.
+The system gives you the entity ID of the SpatialOS entity that has left your view as a parameter.

 It is your responsibility to destroy the GameObjects that have been linked to that SpatialOS entity.

 ## Use your custom `IEntityGameObjectCreator` implementation

 Open your [`WorkerConnector` implementation]({{urlRoot}}/reference/workflows/monobehaviour/creating-workers) and add the following line to the `HandleWorkerConnectionEstablished` method.

 ```csharp
     GameObjectCreationHelper.EnableStandardGameObjectCreation(Worker.World, new MyGameObjectCreator());